GaryB96/ElecServCheck/README.md

 This tool provides **approximate** electrical load calculations based on the information you provide.
 Users are not expected to be certified electricians.
 For complex situations or when recommended, always consult a qualified Safety Surveyor for a professional assessment.

-## 🔄 Version

-Current version is displayed on the home screen and automatically syncs with app updates.

 ---

-**Need Help?** The app is designed to be intuitive, but if you have questions about electrical requirements, please consult a licensed electrician or Safety Surveyor.
+**Need Help?** The app is designed to be intuitive, but if you have questions about electrical requirements, please consult a Safety Surveyor.